Top

 All-in-One Curriculum

 • Well-Educated Heart : As mentioned above, WEH is way more than a curriculum, but you can successfully homeschool with just this FREE website (and adding in some kind of math program).
-Marlene has reprinted over 200 books from the golden age of literature, in over 15 Forgotten Classics series, that are all free to use online (or you can purchase the physical books).
+Marlene has reprinted hundreds of books from the golden age of literature, in the Forgotten Classics series, that are all free to use online (or you can purchase the physical books).
 Then she has arranged a rotation schedule of history/geography and nature/science topics to help you have a little structure as you move through the year.
 It’s not a set plan of which exact books to read when, but each month you have a small buffet of choices from which your family can choose what to learn.
 In addition to the Forgotten Classics book series, there are other book lists for each topic, suggestions for art and music, enrichment ideas, etc. The rotation schedule is just an example of how you can move through the books and resources, and is meant to be your servant not your master.
 Tweak and change it as needed, and don’t try to “cover everything!”
 You will rotate through the schedule each year so you can come back and layer in more learning next time around.
 Enjoy the journey of discovery together.
 And there is the introductory Catch the Vision Course, to help you understand how to use all these resources effectively.
 So much goodness!!

 Language Arts/Literature